geoschemas-org/commoncore/README.md

 ## About

-A repository to explore developing guidance and validation around common graph shapes to facilitate federated use of implementing Knowledge Graphs.
+A repository to explore developing guidance and validation around common graph shapes to facilitate federated / distributed use of Knowledge Graphs.

 ## SPARQL 1.1 Federates Search via Service?

-So, while it is true this approach should allow SPARQL queries to be formed that can be federated via SERVICE, see [https://www.w3.org/TR/sparql11-federated-query/](https://www.w3.org/TR/sparql11-federated-query/) for details, this is not the primary goal.
+However, while it is true this approach should allow SPARQL queries to be formed that can be federated via SERVICE, see [https://www.w3.org/TR/sparql11-federated-query/](https://www.w3.org/TR/sparql11-federated-query/) for details, this is not the primary goal.